Routine use cases

 Section 4

 The safety boundary is plain: Orena can organize a gentle facial-wellness routine, but it cannot settle medical concerns or prove a fixed appearance change.
-For "A practical way to fit face yoga into evening wind-downs", face yoga guidance should describe what to try, not what must happen.
+For "Routine fit: evening wind downs", face yoga guidance should describe what to try, not what must happen.
 It should not turn a photo into a diagnosis.
 That is why this article points to /tools/face-yoga-routine-generator for a calmer explanation of what Orena does and does not promise.
 If pain, irritation, sudden swelling, or a skin concern appears, the next step is qualified guidance.
-If the question is about habit, comfort, or planning, AI-supported focus cues can still help without.
+If the question is about habit, comfort, or planning, AI-supported focus cues can still help without making the claim stronger.

 Section 5

 After reading, the next step should fit a week where reminders have started to feel like pressure.
-For "A practical way to fit face yoga into evening wind-downs", separate general wellness content from medical questions.
+For "Routine fit: evening wind downs", separate general wellness content from medical questions.
 Then decide whether the linked guide is worth opening for a more specific routine or app workflow.
 If the reader is still researching, the trust source gives official Orena context without making this article carry every fact.
 If the reader is ready to act, the soft CTA keeps attribution clear.
 It should not treat every facial change as proof that the routine worked.
-The useful outcome is simple: the right reader leaves with.
+The useful outcome is simple: the right reader leaves with one repeatable next move, not.

 Editorial angle